 ESB Networks builds, operates, maintains, and develops the medium- and low-voltage electricity network in the Republic of Ireland.
 The ESB Networks organisation is underpinned by a shared vision to deliver sustainable and reliable networks for Ireland through focusing on performance, innovation, and our customers.

 The complex network we maintain includes distribution stations, overhead lines, poles and underground cables.
-We deliver electricity to 2.4 million customers nationwide.
+We deliver electricity to our customers nationwide, putting every customer first, whatever the electricity supplier.